6 Best Places to Visit In Thailand

-It’s safe to say that there’s no place like Thailand on the globe.
-“The Land of Smiles” is a home away from home for today’s generation.
+We can say that there’s no place like Thailand on the globe.
+“The Land of Smiles” is a home away from home for “so-called Gen Z”.
 Thailand has a century-old history and a friendly culture.
 You can see white sand beaches, bustling towns, and the best culinary traditions in this place.
 It is an ideal place for bachelors and families for trips.
 Do you know why?
 This offers fantastic nightlife and serene sightseeing places.

 1. Bangkok